okami101/vuetify-admin/packages/docs/docs/guide/authentication.md

 ![login](/assets/login.jpg)

-As explained on next chapiter, VA provides 3 auth providers :
+As explained on next chapiter, VA provides 3 configurable auth providers :

-* Basic HTTP authentication.
+* `basicAuthProvider` : Basic HTTP authentication.
-* JWT for stateless authentication.
+* `jwtAuthProvider` : JWT for stateless authentication.
-* Full state cookie authentication which is the recommended way.
+* `sanctumAuthProvider` : Full state cookie authentication which is the recommended way.

 :::tip GUEST MODE
 Note that the auth provider is of course totally optional !